burnnat/hymns-of-the-faith/content/session-02/week-05/notes.md

 Tune: William Croft (1678–1727), 1708
  - A prominent church musician in his time, Croft served as organist in a number of London churches, including the famed Westminster Abbey
  - Also a composer of instrumental music, he wrote some for the funeral of Queen Anne and the coronation of her successor, King George I
- - This tune, {{{caps "St. Anne"}}} is believed to have been written during his time at St. Anne's Church from 1700–1711
+ - This tune, {{{caps "St. Anne"}}}, is believed to have been written during his time at St. Anne's Church from 1700–1711
  - First published in {{{book "A Supplement to the New Version of Psalms"}}}, paired with a setting of Psalm 42
  - Later matched with "O God, Our Help" in {{{book "Hymns Ancient and Modern"}}} in 1861